SuperOfficeDocs/superoffice-docs/user-guide/en/request/reply-templates/manage-folders.md

 ## Delete folders

-Before you delete a reply template folder, you need to remove all the entries in it.
+Before you delete a reply template folder, you must remove all the entries in it.
 You do this in one of the following ways:

 * You can [delete the reply templates][2].
 * You can move a reply template to another folder by changing the content of the **Folder** field when you [edit a reply template][3].